Year-End Tax Planning Strategy for 2023

 - For individuals with company-granted stock options, assess whether it’s the right time to exercise or disqualify them.

-Avoid the Following:
+Avoid the Following

 - Avoid purchasing new mutual funds with expected large year-end capital gains distributions.